Pro-Palestinian protesters say they were attacked by Egyptian officials. Now they're facing charges

 “I had to wait a very long time to understand why I’m being arrested,” he said.
 “It’s because we were standing with Palestine, which the NYPD doesn’t like.”

-At an arraignment the following day, charges against El Sammak were downgraded to a misdemeanor felony.
+At an arraignment the following day, charges against El Sammak were downgraded to a misdemeanor.
 The case against his younger brother, who was initially charged with strangulation and felony assault, was heard in family court and has since been sealed.

 A spokesperson for the Manhattan District Attorney’s Office said they were seeking additional video and witnesses for the investigation, which remains ongoing.

-The incident is not the first time that a foreign country has drawn scrutiny for its response to demonstrations outside diplomatic buildings in U.S. cities.
+The episode is not the first time that a foreign country has drawn scrutiny for its response to demonstrations outside diplomatic buildings in U.S. cities.

 In 2017, Turkish President Recep Tayyip Erdogan’s bodyguards attacked peaceful protesters gathered outside the Turkish Embassy in Washington, D.C., spurring lawsuits and criminal charges against some of the security officials.

-Note: This story was first published on Aug.
-27, 2025.
-It was updated on Aug.
-28, 2025, to correct that the charges against Yasin El Sammak were downgraded from a felony to a misdemeanor, not a “misdemeanor felony.”